No products in the cart.

 Acne is a common skin condition that happens when our skin creates excess sebum, an oily substance that protects our skin.
 When your skin creates excess sebum, it can mix with dead skin cells or external pollutants and get trapped in your pores, causing your skin to break out into acne.

 Many factors influence your skin’s production of sebum, including hormonal imbalances, genetics, stress, medications, and diet.
 While CBD isn’t going to address many of these factors, a 2014 study suggests CBD, taken orally or topically, may help prevent and relieve inflammation caused by acne.

 If you already have acne, CBD oil or facial serum may also help reduce the redness and irritation caused by acne.

 As our skin ages and is exposed to more external damage, it becomes less elastic and more susceptible to damage.
 Damage can range from exposure to the sun (UV light,) to smoking, to repeated facial expressions like smiling.

-There are plenty of preventative measures someone can take like using sunscreen to moisturizing, but can CBD somehow reverse the effects of aging and smooth out wrinkles?
+There are plenty of preventative measures someone can take like using sunscreen or moisturizing, but can CBD somehow reverse the effects of aging and smooth out wrinkles?